WHAT GOES ON

 Develop a protocol for treatment and handling of calves specific to your area.
 Include your veterinarian as an independent third party verifying that the work has been done according to the protocol.
 Keep detailed records of what has been done and have these records available to prospective buyers.

 While research indicates that feedlots can benefit from preconditioned calves they must have confidence in the calves they are buying.
-This can be done documenting calves back to the herd of origin or participating in a recognized preconditioning program.
+This can be done by documenting calves back to the herd of origin or participating in a recognized preconditioning program.

 Preconditioning is very beneficial for placement of calves into a custom feedlot where the cow – calf operator retains the ownership of the calves.
 Lower death losses, lower medical costs and improved weight gains improve net profit to the owner.